 Day 10: Alice Springs – Tennant Creek

-Visit the legendary School of the Air, then travel north, stopping to view Karlu Karlu, an intriguing outcrop of precariously-balanced granite boulders.
+Visit the legendary School of the Air, then travel north, stopping at Wycliffe Well, where you need to keep your eye out for a UFO!
+Your next stop is just as intriguing – Karlu Karlu, an outcrop of precariously-balanced granite boulders.
 You’ll stay tonight in the former gold-mining town of Tennant Creek.

 Hotel: Bluestone Motor Inn